Introduction to SLURM

 Getting started

-Start with obtaining shell access to either of the 3 login nodes bio-ospikachu[01-03].srv.aau.dk
+Start with obtaining shell access to one of the login nodes bio-fe[01-02].srv.aau.dk

-as described in Getting access.
+, as described on the SSH access page.
 To start with it's always nice to get an overview of the cluster, it's partitions, and how many resources that are currently allocated.
 This is achieved with the sinfo

 command, example output: